udaracamarasinghe/maybank-assinment-project/README.md

 # Possible options to run the application

-Can run as an ordinary spring-boot application or as docker swarm cluster
+Can run as an ordinary spring-boot applications or as docker swarm cluster.

+If you select to run as ordinary spring-boot applications it will have to configure database connections manually.

 # To run as an ordinary spring-boot application